anydotcrypto/docs.any.sender/docs/client/README.md

 See your message at https://ropsten.etherscan.io/tx/0x6334b128f9237209a041add7f01d7f9fb11ee0e435b08c3dd55e597b4a9e5865#eventlog
 ```

 Go to the link in the output, did you see your message?
 Click the Event Logs tab if it is not already selected.
-Don't forget to repeat the above steps for `walletExample.js`!

 ## Code walkthrough - what actually happened

 Now let's go through the code line by line, dissecting what's happening.
-Open [echo.js](./echo.js) in a text editor.
+Open [contractExample.js](./contractExample.js) in a text editor.

 #### 1. Imports: